LukePappa/myOS/t.md

+Ourism holds that theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.

-Absolute truth may be found in the bare act of existence.
+It teaches that absolute truth may instead be found in the bare act of existence.

+The aim of Ourism is the universal enlightenment of humanity.